Tandashi/Speedrun-Chat/README.md

 ## FAQ
 Q: Why is there a popup when I click the message symbol for the first time?
 A: This is because by default it is not allowed to pull data from another website.
-Just press allow permanent to allow the script to pull messages from the API.
+Just press `always allow domain` to allow the script to pull messages from the API.